-There are two emotions that the Sages specifically mentioned to avoid before prayer.
-“One should not stand up to pray while immersed in sorrow or idleness” (Berachot 31a).
-Why are these two emotions particularly detrimental to prayer?
+The Sages taught that two specific emotions should be avoided: “One should not rise to pray while sunk in sorrow or idleness” (Berachot 31a).
+Why are these emotions obstructive to prayer?

 We function in three realms — in our thoughts, emotions, and actions — and we aspire to serve God in all three.
-We serve God in the realm of thought through Torah study, and in the realm of deed through practical mitzvot.
-Between these inner and external services of God lies the intermediate realm of prayer, the service of the heart.
-Prayer engages our emotions, and through them bolsters the other two realms.
-It inspires the mind to contemplate pure and holy thoughts, and it encourages the body to perform good deeds.
+In the realm of thought, we serve God through Torah study.
+In the realm of deed, through practical mitzvot.
+Between these intellectual and physical services, lies the intermediate realm of prayer: the service of the heart.
+Prayer engages our emotions; and through our emotions, it bolsters the other two realms.
+It inspires us to contemplate holy thoughts, and it motivates us to perform mitzvot and acts of kindness.

-The Sages also listed four activities that are inappropriate before prayer because of the emotional state that they induce.
-They are: laughter, conversation , frivolity, and idle chatter.
+The Sages also mentioned four activities that are inappropriate before prayer because of the emotional state that they induce.
+They are: laughter, conversation, frivolity, and idle chatter.

-To merit heartfelt prayer, we must prepare ourselves in four aspects.
+To merit heartfelt prayer, we should prepare ourselves in four ways.

 First, we need to acquire an overall attitude of seriousness and reverence.
-This is the opposite of joking and laughter.
-Those who constantly jest belittle their sense of reverence and respect.
-For such people, nothing is serious and nothing really matters.
-Nothing needs to be respected — including their own inner self and their higher aspirations.
+This is the opposite of joking and flippant laughter.
+Those who constantly jest belittle their sense of reverence.
+For such people, nothing is serious.
+Nothing needs to be respected, even their own inner self and higher aspirations.

-The second preparation for prayer is to internalize the truth that the soul’s true perfection is only to be found in its inner happiness.
+The second preparation for prayer is to internalize the truth that the soul’s true perfection is only found in its inner happiness.
 We must recognize the unique honor and joy when the soul is enlightened with the light of knowledge and awe of God.
-Since the soul attains true happiness when it meditates inwards, during prayer we should avoid any activity that indicates that our happiness may be found outside of ourselves.
+Since the soul attains true happiness when it meditates inwards, as we prepare to pray we should avoid any activity that indicates that the source of our happiness may be found outside of ourselves.
 This is the essence of conversation: that we seek what we lack, not within ourselves, but in others.

-The third preparation is to avoid frivolity — literally, kalut-rosh (light headedness).
-It is important that we conduct ourselves according to our highest visualization of awe of heaven.
+The third preparation is to avoid frivolity — literally, kalut-rosh or lightheadedness.
+It is important that we conduct ourselves according to our highest visualization of Divine service.
 There should not be a disconnect between our ideals and our behavior.
-Thus we must avoid kalut-rosh, which indicates an attitude of disregarding one’s cognitive inner truths, a willingness to act in contradiction to one’s beliefs.
+Thus we must avoid kalut-rosh, which indicates an attitude of disregarding our cognitive inner truths, a willingness to act in contradiction to our beliefs.
 This negates the very purpose of prayer, which works to create harmony between the three realms of mind, heart, and body.

 The final preparation for prayer is to internalize the importance of speech.
-Only if we are able to fully value our faculty of speech — a unique gift to humanity — can we grasp a proper image of the value of prayer.
-Therefore we should avoid idle chatter, especially before prayer, as such talk belittles the value of speech.
+Only if we are able to fully appreciate our faculty of speech — a unique gift to humanity — can we properly value the act of prayer.
+We should avoid idle chatter, especially before prayer, as such talk belittles the value of speech.
 Rather, we should respect and safeguard this gift.

 To summarize the four principles of true prayer: